Meteor-Community-Packages/Meteor-CollectionFS/README.md

 ###Decisions:
 * Initially I thought about using localStorage, but the limited size in the sandbox didn't make sense
-* Really wanted to make the Meteor serve files directly via url handling, getting the benefit of server+browser caching - but
+* Really wanted to make the Meteor serve files directly via url handling, getting the benefit of server+browser caching
 * Deviating the gridFS spec to make the code work and faster

 ###Future: